 Domain registration is a process that basically makes you a partial owner of the world wide web (AKA Internet).
 It turns numbers into a nice term you can use to recognize your website.
 Without domain registration your domain would have to be seen as an IP number or sub-domain (sub.domain.com).
 When you register a domain name, then that becomes your IP (Internet Protocol) once it's linked to your web hosting account.

 A web host is a place where you store the files (information) of your web site so that it may be accessed by anyone with an Internet connection.
 This is often a computer with storage space and a permanent connection to the Internet.
 Your website will not work on a computer unless it is permanently connected to the Internet for all to see.
 I like to describe web hosting as a piece of land where you can build your house on the Internet.

 A dedicated server is a single computer or clustered CPU that is permanently connected to the Internet, kept and maintained by the web hosting company.
 You may be able to configure the storage capacity and may have the flexibility to configure the software on the computer to suit your needs.
-The server can be used for a single large website or split up into various smaller websites depending on your requirements.
-You can add as much software as you see fit to do like server-side scripting i.e. automatically generate web pages, databases, e-commerce, etc. or resell portions of the server to others.
+The server can be used for a single large website or split up into various websites depending on your requirements.
+You can add as much software as you see fit to do things like server-side scripting i.e. automatically generate web pages, databases, E-commerce, etc. or resell portions of the server to others.

 View dedicated servers